 5. Black Hills, SD

-South Dakota’s Black Hills region is one of the most underrated places we’ve visited in America.
-We’ve spent 10 days exploring the likes of Mt Rushmore, Custer State Park, Badlands, Wind Cave, Spearfish Canyon and Devils Tower.
-There’s so much to do for the whole family, and we’re confident you’ll fill your camera’s SD card if you visit in fall when green and golden leaves light up the granite hills.
+The Black Hills region is one of the most underrated places we’ve visited in America.
+We’ve spent 10 days exploring the likes of Mt Rushmore, Custer State Park, Badlands, Wind Cave, Spearfish Canyon and Devils Tower on different South Dakota road trips.
+There’s so much to do for the whole family, and we’re confident you’ll fill your SD cards, especially if you visit in fall when green and golden leaves light up the granite hills.

 6. Bryce Canyon, UT